-There are no data from the use of azithromycin in pregnant women.
-Animal studies are inadequate in terms of effects on pregnancy /and-or/ embryonal/fetal development /and-or/ parturition /and-or/ postnatal development (see section 5.3).
-The studies showed that azithromycin crossed the placenta and reached the fetus, but there was no evidence of fetal harmful effects.
-The potential risk to humans is not known.
-As the safety of azithromycin during pregnancy has not yet been established, it should only be used during pregnancy if absolutely necessary.
+There is no sufficient clinical data regarding the use of azithromycin in pregnant women.
+Animal studies are insufficient regarding effects on pregnancy /and-or/ embryonal/fetal development / and-or/ parturition /and-or/postnatal development (see section 5.3).
+In these studies, it was observed that azithromycin crossed the placenta and reached the fetus, but no evidence was found regarding its harm to the fetus.
+The potential risk for humans is unknown.
+Since the safety of azithromycin during pregnancy is not yet clear, it should be used during pregnancy only when absolutely necessary.